If you’ve ever wondered what is Poutine, look no further than this handy all you’ve ever wanted to know about Poutine page.

-If you’ve seen this dish show up on your local pub’s menu and wondered what it is and why it’s all the rage in culinary circles, then you’ll want to check out the 411 on this must-taste recipe for Easy Canadian Poutine Fries.
+If you’ve seen this dish show up on your local pub’s menu and wondered what it is and why it’s all the rage in culinary circles, then you’ll want to check out the 411 and fun FAQs on this must-taste recipe for Easy Canadian Poutine Fries.

 Authentic Canadian Poutine has been called French Fries, Cheese Curds and Gravy or even Poutine Fries in some culinary circles.